Heather Buchanan is a painter with an ever-evolving art practice, living and working in Calgary, Alberta, Canada.

 I've participated in several group and solo exhibitions in Canada and the USA, though the vast majority of my work gets to the world from my online shop here, or from my Etsy shop.

-Most recently, I've been using portraiture to explore uncomfortable mental states and the ways we cope with the complex world around us.
+Some of my newer work uses portraiture to explore uncomfortable mental states and the ways we cope with this wacky old world around us.
 I invent artificial sitters and imbue them with chaotic anxiety.
 While the panic seeps through their faces, these figures desperately attempt to act as if nothing is wrong.
-If you'd like to see more of my contemporary art, you can check out the other portfolio I don't update enough.
+If you'd like to see more of this work, you can check out the other portfolios I don't update enough.

 Photo: Mike Tan